jokla/CarND-LaneLines-P1/writeup.md

 Some possible improvements:

-* Perform a color selection in the HSV space, instead of doing it in the RGB imagesThe right line is a little jumpy mainly because of the curve: the function fitline is trying to fit a line on a curvy line.
-It would be useful to shrink the ROI in this case, but I preferred to keep the same ROI size as used for the first two videos.
+* Perform a color selection in the HSV space, instead of doing it in the RGB images
 * Update the ROI mask dynamically
 * Perform a segmentation of the road
 * Using a better filter to smooth the current estimation, using the previous ones
-* If a line is not detected, estimate the current slope using the previous estimations and the other line detection
+* If a line is not detected, we could estimate the current slope using the previous estimations and/or the other line detection
 * Use a moving-edges tracker for the continuous lines